Fine properties of geodesics and geodesic $\lambda$-convexity for the Hellinger-Kantorovich distance: Introduction

 The Monge formulation of $\HK$ then looks for the optimal pair $(\bfT,q)$ among the ones transforming $\mu_0$ into $\mu_1$ by $(\bfT,q)_\star\mu_0=\mu_1$ which minimizes the conical cost

 where $\cos_\pit(r):=\cos\big( \min\{r,\pit\}\big)$.
-As for the usual Monge formulation of optimal transport, the existence of an optimal dilation-transport pair $(\bfT,q)$ minimizing \eqref{eq:172intro} requires more restrictive properties on $\mu_0,\mu_1$ which we will carefully study.
-It is worth noticing that the integrand in \eqref{eq:172intro} has a relevant geometric interpretation as the distance $\sfd_\mfC$ on the cone space $\mfC$ over $\R^d$ (cf.\ \eqref{eq:7}) between the points $[x,1]$ and $[\bfT(x),q(x)]$ and suggests that $\HK$ induces a distance in $\MMM(\R^d)$ which plays a similar role than the $\rmL^2$ Kantorovich--Rubinstein--Wasserstein distance in $\mathcal P_2(\R^d)$.
-The dynamic formulation \eqref{eq:HKdynamical}, moreover, suggests that its minimizers $(\mu_t)_{t\in [0,1]}$ should provide minimal geodesics in $(\MMM(\R^d),\HK)$ which behave like dilation-displacement interpolations between $\mu_0$ and $\mu_1$.
+As for the usual Monge formulation of optimal transport, the existence of an optimal \TRAGRO\ pair $(\bfT,q)$ minimizing \eqref{eq:172intro} requires more restrictive properties on $\mu_0,\mu_1$ which we will carefully study.
+It is worth noticing that the integrand in \eqref{eq:172intro} has a relevant geometric interpretation as the \GGG square distance $\sfd^2_{\pi,\mfC}$, where $\sfd_{\pi,\mfC}$ is the distance \EEE on the cone space $\mfC$ over $\R^d$ (cf.\ \eqref{eq:7}) between the points $[x,1]$ and $[\bfT(x),q(x)]$ and suggests that $\HK$ induces a distance in $\MMM(\R^d)$ which plays a similar role than the $\rmL^2$ Kantorovich--Rubinstein--Wasserstein distance in $\mathcal P_2(\R^d)$.
+The dynamic formulation \eqref{eq:HKdynamical}, moreover, suggests that its minimizers $(\mu_t)_{t\in [0,1]}$ should provide minimal geodesics in $(\MMM(\R^d),\HK)$ which behave like \TRAGRO\ interpolations between $\mu_0$ and $\mu_1$.

 Inspired by the celebrated paper \cite{Mcca97CPIG}, we want to study the structure of such minimizers and to characterize integral functionals which are convex along such kind of interpolations.